You are here

 This section is for GP surgeries and GP out-of-hours services.
-You'll find guidance on our new approach to regulating services, including our provider handbook, and information about registration.
+You'll find guidance on our approach to regulating services, including our provider handbook, and information about registration.

 Download our provider handbook and appendices for NHS GP practices and GP out-of-hours services

-- We will put people who use services at the centre of our work – we will listen, involve and respond to people’s experiences of care.
+- We put people who use services at the centre of our work – we listen, involve and respond to people’s experiences of care.

-- Inspection teams will be tailored to the service it is inspecting – it will be led by an inspector with a GP on every inspection, and may include a practice manager or practice nurse and an Expert by Experience.
+- Inspection teams are tailored to the service being inspected – they are led by an inspector with a GP on every inspection, and may include a practice manager or practice nurse and an Expert by Experience.

-- Inspectors will use professional judgement, supported by objective measures and evidence, to assess services against our five key questions:
+- Inspectors use professional judgement, supported by objective measures and evidence, to assess services against our five key questions: